grace-space/swish/README.md

 # swish
 This is a case study for games collection and wishlist library, mainly focused on Nintendo Switch created for a Java full-stack course.

 It's the first major web app I've created and was made to meet the course requirements, and thus it is quite simple.
-I plan on improving it (such as adding proper pagination, filters, etc).
+I plan on improving it (such as adding proper pagination, filters, more features, etc.).

 ## About
 My friends and I enjoy buying physical copies of Nintendo Switch games for certain games we really love.
 Sometimes it can be problematic when a game has a limited release, or when we forget that we own a game on multiple platforms.